numen31337/copy_with_extension/copy_with_extension_gen/README.md

 #### Nullifying instance fields

 Generate a `copyWithNull` function to nullify class fields.
-Enable this by setting `copyWithNull` to `true`:
+Enable this per class by setting `copyWithNull` to `true`, or configure it globally in `build.yaml`:
 ```dart
 @CopyWith(copyWithNull: true)
 class MyClass {